Inbibo/shift_docs/docs/integration_resources/software/resolve.md

       <figcaption><b>Figure 1</b>: Shift UI in Davinci Resolve.</figcaption>
 </figure>

-To run Shift inside Davinci Resolve is required to set up the configuration required by Blackmagic to have the ability of execution python code inside Resolve.
+To run Shift inside Davinci Resolve it is required to set up the configuration needed by Blackmagic to be able to execute Python code inside Resolve.

 ## Python Interpreter Setup